You guys, I absolutely CANNOT wait to go to Stockholm this week. Three days and counting!

 Packing for Spring in Stockholm

 Typically, I’d start to get ready for an overseas trip MONTHS before leaving (type A, I know), but I have had so much other travel this spring that my trip to Stockholm completely crept up on me.
+Especially with all of the other work travel I’ve had going on.

 Now I’m leaving in just a few days, and I really, REALLY need to get my act together and figure out what to pack.
 And I’m having major anxieties because I don’t think I can fit everything in a carryon bag.
 WHAT???
 I know!
 Very unusual for me.